EthanHeilman/ethanheilman.github.io/x/34/post.md

 ## Kronecker, Cantor and God

+Kronecker's quote about the integers being divine was not made so much because Kronecker wanted to elevate the reputation of the integers but because he wanted to damn infinity.
+It was that reaction of horror at the creepy crawly bugs you see when you lift up the rock of Mathematics.

+The main target of Kronecker's campaign against infinity in Mathematics was the MathematicianCantor[^8] and his work on transfinites.
+Cantor did not have this same reaction of disgust to the infinity, he viewed infinity in a much more positive light and he wasn't alone in this reaction.

 > "From [the paradise](https://en.wikipedia.org/wiki/Cantor%27s_paradise) that Cantor created for us no-one shall be able to expel us."
 David Hilbert (1926)[^12]

-Kronecker's quote about the integers being divine was not made so much because Kronecker because he wanted to elevate the reputation of the integers but because he wanted to damn infinity.
-It was made in the context his campaign against infinity in Mathematics and one of the main targets of this war was Cantor's transfinites[^8].

 Cantor's ideas also sparked a theological debate since if the mind can reason about infinity, perhaps the mind can also reason about God[^9].
 Cantor himself was deeply invested in the theological implications of his Mathematical work.
-He believed that God was beyond the mind and thus his Mathematical work was not the result of his own effort but rather God was speaking through him.
+He believed that God was beyond the mind[^13] and thus his Mathematical work was not the result of his own effort but rather God was speaking through him.

-> "The Transfinite with its abundance of formations and forms, points with necessity to an Absolute, to the “truly Infinite”, to whose Magnitude nothing can be added or subtracted and which therefore is to be seen quantitatively as absolute Maximum.
-The latter exceeds, so to speak, the human power of comprehension and eludes particularly mathematical determination; whereas the Transfinite not only fills the vast field of the possible in God’s knowledge, but also offers a rich, constantly increasing field of ideal inquiry and attains reality and existence, I am convinced, also in the world of the created, up to a certain degree and in different relations, to bring the Magnificence of the Creator, following His absolute free decree, to greater expression than could have occurred through a merely "finite world"."  - from a letter[^13] written by Georg Cantor to A. Eulenberg (Feb.
-28, 1886)

-I use the word weirdness above rather than complexity because what matters is the strangeness of eternal nature to human thought, it need not be more complex and could in fact be simpler than many things we consider normal like pants or a traffic jam.
-Maybe it isn't the [God of the gaps](https://en.wikipedia.org/wiki/God_of_the_gaps), but rather than the gaps are the God[^10]?
+This is an inversion of [God of the gaps](https://en.wikipedia.org/wiki/God_of_the_gaps)[^10] where the gaps filled in by God and thus are evidence of God rather than the reverse.
+This echos Descartes'[^15] deeply unsatisfying [Trademark Argument](https://en.wikipedia.org/wiki/Trademark_argument) of the existence of God because finite beings like humans can perceive aspects of God like infinity, we must only be able to perceive them through the grace of God.

+I don't find these arguments compelling.
+I much prefer the notion put forward by Chesterton that it is gaps themselves which are important.

 > "The whole secret of mysticism is this: that man can understand everything by the help of what he does not understand.
 The morbid logician seeks to make everything lucid, and succeeds in making everything mysterious.
 The mystic[^14] allows one thing to be mysterious, and everything else becomes lucid" - [Orthodoxy by G. K. Chesterton (1908)](https://www.gutenberg.org/files/16769/16769-h/16769-h.htm)

+## A Final Note

+I don't know what sort of conclusion to draw these threads together[^16].
+I'm leaving it as a vibes based meandering path through some interesting connections in the history of ideas.
+This is not the sort of thing I typically write.

+This post originally came about because of a conversation with [Madars Virza](https://madars.org/) about my rejection of the Kronecker.
+Versions of this sat on my hard drive for the last few years or in private correspondence.
+I bounced it off of a number of other people over the years.
+The observations of the real number line as taken from conversations with my dad, [Ward Heilman](https://www.bridgew.edu/department/mathematics/dr-ward-heilman).
+Hopefully I got it mostly correct, any errors are my own.

 ### Related Essays